by Travis Scholl

 The monument can become the ruin.
 And vice versa.

 There is an old church that still stands in the western heart of the city of Berlin, the Kaiser-Wilhelm-Gedächtniskirche.
 It was raided by Allied bombs in 1943.
 All that was left was a damaged belfry and a section of the narthex.
-The church was built at the end of the nineteenth century by Kaiser Wilhelm II to honor his father, Kaiser Wilhelm I. It was built in a traditionalist, Romanesque Revival style, a monument to its medieval predecessor.
+The church was built at the end of the nineteenth century by Kaiser Wilhelm II to honor his grandfather, Kaiser Wilhelm I. It was built in a traditionalist, Romanesque Revival style, a monument to its medieval predecessor.
 I admit, though, something of what is left of its sawed-off, green-bronze spire suggests to me a hint of the Gothic.
 It was carved out of yellowish-blonde tuff stone, volcanic ash pressurized into rock.
 The gilded metal hands of the clock above the archway keep a still moment in time.

 In the years after World War II, rather than rebuild the church, what was left of the monument was memorialized as a ruin.
 When you walk under the archway, you feel the dissonance of it, the formerly enclosed neo-medieval space exposed to open air.
 Your eyes are drawn upward through the half-spire, into the vision of blue sky dotted with clouds.